va3hr/GE-Ranger-Programmer/Docs/READ.md

 # X2212 Programmer

 A Windows Forms application for programming and managing the Xicor X2212 256x4 bit Non-Volatile Static RAM (NOVRAM) via parallel port interface.
+It has been successfully tested on Windows 10 using a PCIe parallel port card, ensuring compatibility with modern systems that lack built-in parallel ports.
+This was developed to program the X2212 found in the Ge_Rangr, but, although not tested, it should work for all X2212.

 **Hardware Interface**: This programmer communicates with X2212 devices through a parallel port connection.
-It has been successfully tested on Windows 10 using a PCIe parallel port card, ensuring compatibility with modern systems that lack built-in parallel ports.

 ## Overview